Eric Cascales

 Julia Bartoli

 I first studied Chemistry in Montpellier for 5 years till 2007, and unfortunatelly after this time I think that I became allergic to organic chemistry and its complex chemical reactions, and I happened to be more and more interested by Biology and the Research field.
 I started to work during 3 years in Grenoble (IBS), developping carbohydrate microarrays to look for antiviral natural saccharides.
 This biochemistry experience was a good transition between my initial formation and the Biology road I wanted to follow.
 Then I worked for 2 years in the very interesting field of Giant Viruses in IGS laboratory in Marseille : a lot of cell culture and electron microscopy.
-After that, I finally got a permanent position as “Ingénieure d’Etude” at the CNRS, by joining in 2014 the LISM in the team of Emmanuelle Bouveret, where I discovered a whole new world : Microbiology.
-The team worked on bacterial stress response mediated by “the magic spot” ppGpp and I currently pursue the undestanding of this alarmone role but in the unicellular green alga Chlamydomonas reinhardtii.
-I joined Eric’s team at the beginning of 2020, altogether with Dr Julie Viala with whom I closely work, and I can’t wait to learn more about bacterial secretion systems!
+After that, I finally got a permanent position as “Ingénieure d’Etude” at the CNRS, by joining in 2014 the LISM in the team of Emmanuelle Bouveret, where I worked on bacterial stress response mediated by “the magic spot” ppGpp.
+After Emma’s departure, I joined Eric’s team at the beginning of 2020, altogether with Dr Julie Viala with whom I closely work, and I now work on bacterial toxins !
 Oh, I forgot : I come from Marseille and I am a half Corsican (which makes me very nice), I love travelling and I am a cat person!

 My post-doctoral work is funded by the “Fondation pour la Recherche Médicale“.
 You can help the foundation here.